badlogic/cc-antidebug/README.md

 ## Solution

-This package patches the Claude binary to disable anti-debugging checks, allowing you to use debuggers with NodeJS apps that integrate the Claude Code SDK.
-This removes the annoyance.
+This package patches the Claude binary to:
+1. Disable anti-debugging checks, allowing you to use debuggers with NodeJS apps that integrate the Claude Code SDK
+2. Remove subscription-based cost monitoring restrictions

+The patched binary is automatically formatted with Biome to ensure consistent code formatting.

+**Note:** Claude Code may restore the binary on its own (e.g., during automatic version upgrades).
+You may need to re-run the patch command after Claude Code updates.

 ## Installation